 The safety exclusion zone around the Deep Panuke Offshore Gas Production Project is approximately 30 km2 due to interconnecting field flowlines.
 The SOEP safety zone is 500 m radius from each surface structure.
 Safety zones are established to prevent damage to oil and gas infrastructure, minimize likelihood and effects of environmental incidents, and maintain the safety and security of industry personnel (Stantec 2010).
-However, they may also represent lost fishing opportunity, particularly for sedentary species (e.g., scallop) or migratory species with a well-defined area and timing.
+However, they may also represent lost fishing opportunity, particularly for sedentary species or migratory species with a well-defined area and timing.
 Restrictions on fishing activity in certain areas can also potentially result in overcrowding of other areas and can potentially affect net income of commercial fishers.
 Given the temporary and localized nature of exploration and delineation drilling programs, loss of access from safety exclusion zones is expected to be minimal on a project-by-project basis.
-However, given the potential for cumulative loss of access on the Sable Island Bank, particularly where this area represents key fishing grounds for specific fisheries (e.g., sea cucumber, shrimp, snow crab) it will be important to consider timing of drilling programs relative to fishing seasons.
+Different fisheries are targeted on the Slope than on the Sable Island Bank therefore the cumulative effect on fisheries from a loss of access as a result of the Deep Panuke and SOEP development projects is expected to be minimal.